 Many initial 5G deployments will be at frequencies similar to existing 3G/4G mobile networks and so the same mobile device compliance measure - the specific absorption rate (SAR) - and limit value will also apply to 5G devices.
 For 5G devices operating in frequency bands higher than those used by current mobile phones, new test procedures are being developed and standardization activities have been initiated by the International Electrotechnical Commission (IEC) Technical Committee 106.
-A Technical Report provides guidance on test methods that can be used now and and will be used as the basis for a final international technical standard to be completed by 2021.
+A Technical Report provides guidance on test methods that can be used now and will be used as the basis for a final international technical standard.